KauzClay/docs-tap/tas-migration/sso-for-tas.hbs.md

 uaac curl "/identity-zones" -b | jq ".[] | select(.subdomain == \"$SUBDOMAIN\") | .config.tokenPolicy"
 ```

 Fields can be `null` or equal to `-1`, indicating configuration at the UAA level.
-In such cases, you can retrieve the configuration by using:
+In such cases,
+you can retrieve the configuration by using:

 ```console
 uaac curl "/identity-zones" -b | jq ".[] | select(.subdomain == \"\") | .config.tokenPolicy"
 ```

 You can port the values into AppSSO's `AuthServer` by using `AuthServer.spec.token`.
-For more information, see [Token settings for Application Single Sign-On](../app-sso/how-to-guides/service-operators/token-settings.hbs.md), or the `kubectl explain AuthServer.spec.token` API documentation.
+For more information, see [Token settings for Application Single Sign-On](../app-sso/how-to-guides/service-operators/token-settings.hbs.md),
+or the `kubectl explain AuthServer.spec.token` API documentation.

-### <a id="identity-providers"></a> Migrate Identity Providers
+### <a id="identity-providers"></a> Migrate identity providers

-Most of the configuration for OpenID Connect (OIDC) or LDAP-type identity providers can be ported automatically.
+You can port most of the configuration for OpenID Connect (OIDC) or LDAP-type identity providers automatically
+using a script.

+To migrate identity providers:

 1. Log into the UAA and get a token for the admin client by using `uaac`.